2024 LLMs/genAI + R roundup

 A vscode extension that works nicely in Positron.
 Supports multiple models for chat and code completion.
 Easy to provide local files and folders for context and nice integration with the source editor.

 Tried it out after Julia Silge mentioned it in the Super Data Science podcast.
 Works nicely, and I used it in Positron with Anthropic’s Claude 3.5 Sonnet model to write and edit the repetitive css, html, and javascript code that powers the hexsession package.
-Also helped me with the nested for loops that play a big role in forgts.
+Also helped me with some of the nested for loops that play a big role in forgts.

 ensure

-Ensure by Simon Couch helps write code for unit tests using the testthat package.
+ensure by Simon Couch helps write code for unit tests using the testthat package.
 Works through an Rstudio addin, and the documentation mentions that the model has been made aware of testthat syntax and the tidy style guide for code.
 Will be trying it out for my more recent packages that still have poor test coverage.

 codeium